Tutorial Home Introduction Conventions Geant4 Installation Compiling the First Example Familiarizing with a Geant4 Application

 Docker is a tool designed to make it easier to run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
 Docker is available for Linux, Windows and MacOS.
 You can find the installation instructions for your OS here.

-We have a Docker image with Geant4 11.2.2 installed.
-You can pull it by running the following command (note, you only need to pull once):
+We have the fdollowing docker image with Geant4 11.2.2 installed: You can pull one by running the following command (note, you only need to pull once):

 $ mkdir ~/mywork